Vegan Caesar Salad with Shortcut Roasted Garlic

 - Transfer cloves and infused oil to a high-speed blender.
-Add remaining 2 tablespoons olive oil, lemon zest, lemon juice, capers, caper brine, dijon mustard and salt to blender.
+Add soaked cashews, remaining 2 tablespoons olive oil, lemon zest, lemon juice, capers, caper brine, dijon mustard and salt to blender.
 Blend until smooth, scraping down sides as necessary.
 With the blender running on low speed, add water in 1 tablespoon increments until desired thickness.
 Remove dressing from blender.
 Season with black pepper (and additional salt, if desired).
 Put dressing in fridge until ready to serve.

 - Add Romaine lettuce pieces to a large bowl.
 Add dressing in smaller batches, tossing as you go until dressed to your liking.
 Add croutons and Smoky Tempeh cubes (if using).
 Garnish with more black pepper.
 Serve immediately.